brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Notes
 ------
+- No GraalVM incompatibilities with any mods/modpacks that I know of, it should be a drop-in replacment for OpenJDK.

 - Oracle does not build GraalVM EE for OSX on ARM yet.
 If you are on a newer, M1-based Mac, you can try the ARM/OSX build of GraalVM CE: https://github.com/graalvm/graalvm-ce-builds/releases

 - Windows/Linux users who want a "free" GraalVM can also grab it from the above link, and remove flags until it launches.
 If anyone is interested, I can add a section with the EE-specific flags removed.